jaapo/netpro-project/doc/desc/protocols.md

 #### File server start
 1. file server: count stored files and the space they take
-1. file server: send **handshake** to directory server
+1. file server: send **hello** to directory server
-2. directory server: reply with **handshake response**
+2. directory server: reply with **hello response**
-	- if file server has files (file count in handshake is not 0), set refresh to 1
+	- if file server has files (file count in hello is not 0), set refresh to 1
 	- otherwise set refresh to 0 and protocol is done
 4. file server: send **file info** message containing all server files
 5. directory server: compare timestamps of file server's files and directory server files